The language of my art

 From inception to completion:

 Since the early 1990’s, ideas are initially worked as detailed pencil drawings.
 As ideas evolve, a pencil drawing can occasionally take form as a fully conceived concept within an hour or so, but typically images evolve slowly, methodically and organically over several weeks or months, particularly the more complex and ‘introspective’ pieces.
-However, not all pencil sketches evolve into paintings, some serve as artistic stimuli for future works, or simply exist as artistic experiments in form and composition.
+However, not all pencil sketches evolve into paintings, some serve as artistic stimuli for future works, or simply exist as artistic experiments in form, composition and expression.

 The sketches I select to paint are typically complete in their own right, but during the transformation from pencil to paint the composition often evolves further, as shown by the image pair below for ‘The End of Love’.